 Networking promotes ties between these organisations through coordination of joint activities, exchange of information, development and implementation of joint scientific projects.
 It further boosts the sharing of expertise and best practices in these scientific areas.

-They carry out various tasks on EFSA’s behalf, in particular preparatory work for scientific opinions, scientific and technical assistance, collection of data, and identification of emerging risks.
+They carry out various tasks to assist EFSA with its mission, in particular preparatory work for scientific opinions, scientific and technical assistance, collection of data, and identification of emerging risks.
 Some of these tasks may be eligible for financial support (specifically grants).

 Which organisations can take part?